Apple signals emerging-market rethink with India push

 Apple, which has partly addressed that by adding distributors, did not respond to an email seeking comment.

-Ingram Micro Inc IM.N, one of its new distributors, also declined comment.
-Executives at Redington (India) Ltd (REDI.NS), the other distributor, could not immediately be reached.
+Ingram Micro Inc, one of its new distributors, also declined comment.
+Executives at Redington (India) Ltd, the other distributor, could not immediately be reached.

 BlackBerry, which has seen its global market share shrivel to 3.4 percent from 20 percent over the past three years, is making what is seen as a last-ditch effort to save itself with the BB10 series.

-The high-end BlackBerry Z10 was launched in India on Monday at 43,490 rupees, close to the 45,500 rupees price tag for an iPhone 5 with 16 gigabytes of memory.
-Samsung's Galaxy S3 and Galaxy Note 2, Nokia's NOK1V.HE Lumia 920 and two HTC Corp (2498.TW) models are the main iPhone rivals.
+The high-end BlackBerry Z10 was launched in India on Monday at 43,490 rupees ($800), close to the 45,500 rupees price tag for an iPhone 5 with 16 gigabytes of memory.
+Samsung's Galaxy S3 and Galaxy Note 2, Nokia's Lumia 920 and two HTC Corp models are the main iPhone rivals.

-BlackBerry will target corporate users and consumers in India for the Z10, said Sunil Dutt, India managing director, adding that it will tie-up with banks for instalment plans.
+BlackBerry will target corporate users and consumers in India for the Z10, said Sunil Dutt, India managing director, adding that it will tie-up with banks for installment plans.

 Until last year, BlackBerry was the No. 3 smartphone brand in India with market share of more than 10 percent, thanks to a push into the consumer segment with lower-priced phones.
 Last quarter its share fell to about 5 percent, putting it in fifth place, according to Canalys.
 Apple was sixth.